alpha-yadav/DSA/readme.md

 For sparse graphs, adjacency lists are generally a more efficient choice.
 Consider the trade-offs between space and time complexity when selecting a representation.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of *vertices* (also called nodes or points) and *edges* (also called links or lines) that connect pairs of vertices.
+Think of it like a network: vertices represent entities, and edges represent relationships between them.

+Here's a breakdown of key introductory concepts:

+**1. Basic Definitions:**

+* **Graph:** A collection of vertices and edges.
+Formally, G = (V, E), where V is the set of vertices and E is the set of edges.
+* **Vertices (Nodes):**  The individual points in the graph.
+Often represented by circles or dots.
+* **Edges:** The connections between vertices.
+Can be directed (pointing from one vertex to another) or undirected (connecting two vertices without a specific direction).
+* **Directed Graph (Digraph):** A graph where edges have a direction.
+Think of a one-way street.
+* **Undirected Graph:** A graph where edges have no direction.
+Think of a two-way street.
+* **Weighted Graph:** A graph where each edge has a numerical weight associated with it (e.g., distance, cost, capacity).
+* **Adjacent Vertices:** Two vertices are adjacent if there's an edge connecting them.
+* **Incident Edge:** An edge is incident to a vertex if the vertex is one of the endpoints of the edge.
+* **Degree of a Vertex (Undirected Graph):** The number of edges incident to a vertex.
+* **In-degree and Out-degree (Directed Graph):** In-degree is the number of edges pointing to a vertex; out-degree is the number of edges pointing away from a vertex.
+* **Path:** A sequence of vertices connected by edges.
+* **Cycle:** A path that starts and ends at the same vertex, without repeating any other vertices.
+* **Connected Graph:** An undirected graph where there's a path between any two vertices.
+* **Connected Component:** A maximal connected subgraph of a graph.
+* **Tree:** A connected graph without cycles.

+**2. Types of Graphs:**

+* **Complete Graph:** A graph where every pair of vertices is connected by an edge.
+* **Bipartite Graph:** A graph whose vertices can be divided into two disjoint sets such that every edge connects a vertex in one set to a vertex in the other set.
+* **Planar Graph:** A graph that can be drawn on a plane without any edges crossing.

+**3. Applications:**

+Graph theory has a wide range of applications across various fields, including:

+* **Computer Science:** Networking, algorithms, data structures, databases.
+* **Social Sciences:** Social networks, information diffusion, collaboration.
+* **Biology:** Protein-protein interaction networks, gene regulatory networks.
+* **Engineering:** Transportation networks, electrical circuits.
+* **Physics:** Particle physics, statistical mechanics.

+**4. Key Problems in Graph Theory:**

+Many important problems involve graphs, such as:

+* **Shortest Path Problems:** Finding the shortest path between two vertices (e.g., Dijkstra's algorithm).
+* **Minimum Spanning Tree Problems:** Finding a tree that connects all vertices with the minimum total edge weight (e.g., Prim's algorithm, Kruskal's algorithm).
+* **Graph Coloring:** Assigning colors to vertices such that no two adjacent vertices have the same color.
+* **Network Flow Problems:** Determining the maximum flow through a network.

+This introduction provides a foundation for understanding graph theory.
+Further study involves exploring algorithms for solving graph problems, more advanced graph structures, and specialized graph-theoretic concepts.